plumprc/RepT/README.md

-The code will be released within a month
+The code will be released within a week.